-- Age: Common in age group between 40 to 60 years of age.
+- Age: Common in the age group between 40 to 60 years of age.

 - Anxiety, stress, mental disorders, depression.

-- Diseases that affect the blood flow and nervous system like diabetes and multiple sclerosis.
+- Diseases that affect blood flow and nervous systems like diabetes and multiple sclerosis.

 - A rare cause: Arsenic poisoning by well water contamination.